bam241/bam241.github.io/_projects/NAAREA_DAGMC_mat_assignment.md

 - combining both self-reliance & reporting at a good level of details when working on a more massive project

-Baptiste's communication & interpersonal skills are a great strength for his future partners, he will give you a sincere and honest feedback of how it was, how it is, how it should be & how it could be, regarding your obligations & constraints".
+Baptiste's communication & interpersonal skills are a great strength for his future partners, he will give you a sincere and honest feedback of how it was, how it is, how it should be & how it could be, regarding your obligations & constraints.

 Flexible he is, putting your satisfaction on top priority !